So there’s good news and bad news, which do you want first?

 So, Thunderstorm Survival, Plan A?
 Get inside.
 No joke (you can finish your game of croquet later).

 Your ideal shelter is a large enclosed building or car (avoid touching glass or metal).
 Open coverings and rain shelters will not protect you from lightning, they’ll only attract it.

 If you’re in a boat, then get the hell out of the water.
-But should this be impossible, better to stay in the boat then get yourself into the water (getting knocked unconsciousness in the water and drowning would not be fun).
+But should this be impossible, better to stay in the boat than get yourself into the water (getting knocked unconscious in the water and drowning would not be fun).